 If you both are savers, it may blend well to achieve financial stability, however be sure you both do not hoard cash.
 As cash is subject to inflation, set your financial priorities right and put your money to work.
 Learn where you can invest with RM1,000 or RM50,000.

 If you both are spenders, make sure you both are earning more than enough to cover both your lifestyle.
 However, make sure your spending do not exceed your income and create debt for yourselves.
-Learn how you can take advantage of credit card rewards to make spending smarter and to save money while you shop online.

 As a couple, it would be best to discuss every saving or spending decision, to reach a compromise of a win-win situation.
 Agree to allow each other to have their own space to spend on things that they enjoy, such as electronic gadgets, or shoes.

 Read More: Are You Kedekut?
 YOLO?
 Or Somewhere In Between?
 Take This Quiz To Find Out

 Find out how much debt does your future spouse have and also what kind of debt it is.
 There is definitely a difference between incurring a credit card debt due to over or unplanned spending, and a study or car loan.